Meet the People Behind the Transformation

 Our team includes a community of educators, business leaders, and post-secondary partners who help guide our mission.

-Joseph Delaney, Director of Northeast Alumni Relations, Deloitte LLP (ret.)
+Joseph Delaney, VEI Executive Committee, Deloitte LLP (ret.)

 Morris Fodeman, Partner, Wilson Sonsini Goodrich & Rosati

-Dylan Huang, Senior Managing Director & Head of Retail Annuities, New York Life
+Dylan Huang, SVP & Head of Retail Annuities, New York Life

-Dean McGee, Assistant Superintendent, Kern High School District
+Dean McGee, Assistant Superintendent, Educational Services and Innovative Programs Division, Kern High School District

 John Partilla, CEO, Screenvision Media